 At least 10 PDPs in the subject matter knowledge and skills of the license.

-At least 10 PDP in pedagogy.
+At least 10 PDPs in pedagogy.

 At least 10 PDPs in academic and vocational technical curriculum integration.

 At least 10 PDPs in safety and health.

 (b) For an educator who holds more than one license, the primary license is the license so designated by the educator.
 Educators must complete an additional 30 PDPs with at least 15 PDPs in subject matter knowledge and skills for each additional educator license to be renewed.